bparanj/crystal/programming/pbt/haskell/record.md

 #### Example of a Record

-Consider a data type for representing a person, including their name and age:
+Consider a data type for representing a person,  their name and age:

 ```haskell
 data Person = Person { name :: String, age :: Int }